manmikalpha/manmikalpha.github.io/README.md

 # Or just double-click the file
 ```
-4. Optional: Use a Local Server
+4. Optional: Use a Local Server<br>
-For full functionality (e.g., service workers, CORS), use a local server:
+For full functionality (e.g., service workers, CORS), use a local server:<br>
 ✅ Option A: Using Live Server (Recommended)

 - Install Visual Studio Code
 - Open the project folder in VS Code.